flutter/website/src/content/platform-integration/web/bootstrapping.md

 **Initializing the Flutter engine**
 : The `onEntrypointLoaded` callback receives an **engine initializer** object as its only parameter.
-Use the engine initializer to set the run-time configuration, and start the Flutter Web engine.
+Use the engine initializer to set the run-time configuration, and start the Flutter web engine.

 **Running the app**
 : The `initializeEngine()` function returns a [`Promise`][js-promise]